checky2010/studies.CND/README.md

 kubectl apply -f k8s/
 ```

 For easier access, it is advised to use [Octant](https://github.com/vmware-tanzu/octant) for navigating the cluster.
+## CI
+Automated CI Scripts can be found in the folder [.github/workflows](.github/workflows/).
+They are split according to services in [generator](.github/workflows/generator.yml), [evaluation](.github/workflows/evaluation.yml), and [frontend](.github/workflows/frontend.yml).

+There are also a few tests that can be found throughout the code and which will be tested in the CI.

+The results of these Scripts can be found [here](https://github.com/checky2010/studies.CND/actions).